EDWARD DURELL STONE, FAIA (1902-1978)

 1947 - The Abraham H. Schwartz House, Lake Placid NY.
 Associates: Reese, Knowlton, Sloan & Holzinger Hillside site; entry on upper level; 2-story pool side.
 Unbuilt.

 1947 - The Life Magazine Model Home, aka A House for the Country.
-Unsure if built.
+Unbuilt.

-About 1947 - The Panelized House, location unknown.
+About 1947 - The Panelized House, Garrison NY.
 Karl Holzinger and Roy Johnson, Associates.
 Thin-panel construction; exterior walls and partitions; storage units in interior; flat roof.
 The horizontal lines of the curtain wall panels in this long (78 ft) house and its attached garage are emphasized to minimize the criticism that the batten detailing required for such large panels is too "heavy" for small buildings.
 Radiant heat.
-Featured in Architectural Forum 11/1949.
-It was definitely built.
-Do you know where it is?
+Featured in Architectural Forum, November 1949.

 1948 - 94 Lords Highway, Weston CT.
-Designed by Edward Lloyd Flood as a solo project before he worked for Stone's office, therefore not a Stone design, although it was advertised as one, for sale in 2017.
-Sold in 2017 to Justin Barnes.
+Designed by Edward Lloyd Flood as a solo project before he worked for Stone's office, therefore not a Stone design, although it was advertised as one.

-1948 - The Frederick (Fred) L. and Ethel Eisenmann Maduro House, 33 Broadlawn Avenue, Great Neck NY.
-Commissioned 1947.
-Built by Murphy-Brinkworth Construction Company.
+1948 - The Frederick (Fred) L. and Ethel Eisenmann Maduro House, 33 Broadlawn Avenue, Kings Point NY.
+Commissioned in 1947.
+Built by the Murphy Brinkworth Construction Company.
 Designed with Reese, Knowlton, Sloan & Holzinger; specifically Karl Holzinger Jr. did most of the design, according to daughter Rita Maduro Frenkel.
 What the clients really wanted (and got) was a tropical house on Long Island.
-Featured in the New York Times and Architectural Record May 1954 Sold around 1955.
+Featured in the New York Times and Architectural Record, May 1954.
+Sold around 1955.
 Photos by Ben Schnall.
 Sold to Stuart and Myra Perlen.

 1948 - Durisol Corporation Model Homes, Garrison NY.
 Two designs: